quanpn90/VAEAssignment-DLNN2020/README.md

 Python 3.7 and Numpy are the only requirement.
 If you have any problem running on Windows, please tell me.

-I have tested the code for both Windows and Linux under Anaconda: https://www.anaconda.com/products/individual
+I have tested the code for both Windows and Linux under Anaconda: https://www.anaconda.com/products/individual.
+I recommend this because the Intel Math Kernel Librariy (MKL) will be automatically installed via Anaconda.

 # Running.